Press "Enter" to skip to content

 Morning Light on the Rim

-After another hearty breakfast and packing up camp, we were back on the water again motoring past the mouth of Cove Canyon as we continued down through the section of Cataract Canyon.
+After another hearty breakfast and packing up camp, we were back on the water again motoring past the mouth of Cove Canyon as we continued down through the final section of Cataract Canyon.

 Mouth of Cove Canyon